 PPK stands for Post-Processed Kinematic.

 Post-Processed Kinematic (PPK) is an alternative technique to Real-Time Kinematic (RTK).
-With PPK workflow, accurate positioning doesn't happen in real time, all algorithms are applied afterwards.
+With PPK workflow, accurate positioning does not happen in real time, all algorithms are applied afterwards.
 Both base on the ground and rover (usually on a UAV) record raw GNSS logs, which are then processed to receive an accurate positioning track.

 While PPK is mainly used in UAV mapping, it can also be used as a back up for RTK for any surveying job.
 PPK offers more flexible workflow, allowing to run the processing multiple times using different settings.
-It also doesn't require a correction link between base and rover, making equipment setup simpler.
+It also does not require a correction link between base and rover, making equipment setup simpler.

 There are several advantages of using PPK for mapping with a drone.
 PPK does not require placing Ground Control Points (GCPs), which allows to inspect much wider areas.
 It is especially useful when you need to map large territories or places with difficult terrain.

 For the PPK mapping, it is recommended to have few GCPs on site for data check (checkpoints).